cholloway84/Azure---SOC/README.md

 ## Introduction

 In this project, I set up a controlled environment in Azure to attract and observe potential cyber threats.
-I collected data from different parts of this environment and sent it to a central system where it could be analyzed.
+I collected data from different parts of this environment and sent it to a central system (Azure Log Analytics Workspace) where it could be analyzed.
 Using Microsoft Sentinel, I created visual maps of the attacks, set up alerts for suspicious activity, and tracked incidents.

 To measure the effectiveness of security measures, I first recorded some security metrics in an unsecured environment over 24 hours.
 Then, I applied security enhancements, measured the metrics again for another 24 hours, and compared the results.
 The metrics we'll look at include: